jrb00013/jrb00013/README.md

 I've obtained SAS certifications in data analysis and statistical decision-making that I have utilized in my ML-based projects and automation pipelines.
 I'm always looking to grow through the challenges that come with any system I make, and can perform well wherever is needed in multiple hardware and software domains.

-On top of my technical skills, I've also worked outside during my college summers as a maintenance worker at my hometown cemetery, where I learned how to work with grit but also enjoy the little things while on the job.
+On top of my technical skills, I also worked outside for three of my college summers as a maintenance worker at my hometown cemetery, where I learned how to work with grit but also enjoy the little things while on the job.

 My education, interests, and projects are listed below.
 I have links to some of my old uploaded projects by which I maintain the repos for and occasional update.
 I'm also working on a few new projects as well that you might be interested in taking a look at.